lowepowerlab/lab_handbook/README.md

 ✔ **Include Tiffany on all communications regarding your any lab research (yours or others).** This includes cc'ing me on emails and making me aware of any conversations outside of email.
 Basic research inherently is a competitive environment.
 We will be open about our work among colleagues, but we need to be mindful about what we share, when we share it, and with whom we share it.
 If you are unsure of what level of detail you can describe to whom, please ask me about it in advance.

 ✔ **Let me know the style of communication or schedule of meetings that you prefer.** If there is something about my mentoring style that is proving difficult for you, please tell me so that you give me an opportunity to find an approach that works for you.
 No single style works for everyone; no one style is expected to work all the time.
 Do not skip meetings with me if you feel that you have not made adequate progress on your research; these might be the most critical times to meet.
+When you join the lab and at annual IDP meetings, I ask that you fill out the [Workstyle Questionaire](https://forms.gle/i8mJ7ZLnuKyRjQfBA)

 ✔ **Communicate your data with integrity.** It is never okay to plagiarize, tamper with data, make up data, omit data, or otherwise fudge results.
 We don't generate data to prove our favorite hypothesis.
-We perform science to find out the truth by forming testable hypotheses and rigorously and critically testing them.
+We perform science to find out the truth by forming testable hypotheses and rigorously and critically testing the hypotheses.

-## 2.2.
-Principle Investigator
+## Principle Investigator
 What you should expect from me

 ✔ **I will set the scientific trajectory for the lab and provide the means to pursue those directions.**  This will include helping you to find a research topic, writing grants to fund the research, and seeking out collaborators for our work and to further your opportunities.

 ✔ **I will have high expectations of you**.
 I will practice kindness while pushing you to meet high expectations.
-In this lab, we will practice the [Growth Mindset](www.mindsetscholarsnetwork.org/learning-mindsets/growth-mindset/) .
+In this lab, we will practice the [Growth Mindset](www.mindsetscholarsnetwork.org/learning-mindsets/growth-mindset/).
 Everyone comes into lab with a unique background and a unique combination of skills and expertise.
 The commonality is that we all have room to grow our skills and expertise while pushing scientific knowledge forward.
 I ask you to be thoughtful about what to grow, when to grow it, how to grow it (what resources are available from me, the department, the university, the internet?).
 You will guide your own growth.
 Sometimes this growth will be easy and quick.
 Other times it will be challenging and hard-earned.

 ✔ **I will be available for regular meeting and informal conversations.** My schedule often requires that we plan in advance for meetings.
 However, I also welcome informal discussions, so feel free to come in anytime my door is open. (*Note* We will see how well this works.
-The location of my office on a main hallway may make it difficult for me to work with the door open.)
+The location of my office on a main hallway, which may make it difficult for me to work with the door open.)

 ✔ **I will provide timely feedback** on your project ideas, conference posters, talks, manuscripts, data, and grants.
+Provide me with 1-2 weeks to give you feedback on your work.

 ✔ **I am committed to mentoring you now and in the future.**  I am committed to your education and training while in my lab, and to advising and guiding your career development.
 I will support your career development by introducing you to other researchers in the field, promoting your work at talks, and writing recommendation letters for you.
 I will help you prepare for the next step of your career, whether it's a post-doc, a faculty job, or a job outside of academia.

 ✔ **I will discuss data ownership and authorship policies regarding papers with you.**  These can create unnecessary conflict within the lab and among collaborators.
 It is important that we communicate openly and regularly about them.
 Do not hesitate to voice concerns when you have them.

-✔ **I will encourage you to attend scientific/professional meetings.**  I will not be able to cover all requests but you can generally expect to attend at least one major conference per year, when you have material to present.
+✔ **I will encourage you to attend scientific/professional meetings.**  I will not be able to cover all requests but you can generally expect to attend at least one major conference per year when you have material to present.
 Securing outside funding (e.g. a fellowship or travel award) will likely enable you to attend additional meetings.
-I will work together with you to optimize your presentation skills.
+I will work together with you to strengthen your presentation skills.

-✔ **I will strive to be supportive, equitable, accessible, encouraging, and respectful.**  I will try my best to understand your unique situation, and mentor you accordingly.
-I am mindful that each student comes from a different background and has different professional goals.
+✔ **I will strive to be supportive, equitable, accessible, encouraging, and respectful.**  I will try my best to understand your unique situation and mentor you accordingly.
+I am mindful that each trainee comes from a different background and has different professional goals.
 It will help if you keep me in formed about your experiences.

-## 2.3.
-Post-Docs
+## Post-Docs
-In addition to the expectations above, you are expected to
+In addition to the general expectations above, you are expected to

 * Develop your own independent line of research.
 * Identify portions of your research that can be delegated to undergraduate researchers on a mentored research projects.
 I (Tiffany) will help you recruit motivated undergraduates to work with you.